Timilehin3/dunnis-haven/README.md

-NB ; EVERYTHING HERE WAS CREATED WITH GITHUB COPILOT AI
+NB ; THIS IS A DEMO JEWELRY WEBSITE

 # Dunnis Haven Jewelry Website